aviatiq/airport-management-system-python/README.md

 Airport Flight Database System on Python
 Copyright Inventlinks (Owned by NightcoreSkies Music) Description
-The "Airport Flight Database System on Python" is a project developed by Skies C. (Joshua C.)
+The "Airport Flight Database System on Python" is a project developed by Skies C.
 It is a comprehensive database system designed to manage and track flights and related information in an airport management setting.

 Usage